 Some relationships are healthy, safe, and exciting.
-Healthy relationships are a deep source of happiness and satisfaction.
+Healthy relationships are a deep source of happiness and satisfaction; they make life wonderful!

-Healthy Relationships are when both people (whether friends, family, or romantic partners) respect one another, are concerned about the other's well-being, resolve problems through compromise and negotiation, feel a sense of safety (physical, emotional, sexual safety, etc.) and feel free to be their true selves.
+Healthy Relationships are when both people (whether friends, family, or romantic partners) respect one another, are concerned about the other's well-being, work to resolve problems through compromise and negotiation, feel a sense of safety (physical safety, emotional safety, sexual safety, etc.) and feel free to be their true selves.

-Other relationships may be confusing and emotionally or physically destructive; leaving a person feeling trapped, alone, and scared.
+Other relationships may be confusing and destructive; leaving a person feeling trapped, alone, and scared.
 These relationships are hurtful.

 Abuse is an intentional effort to control or hurt another person through physical, emotional, verbal, sexual, spiritual, and/or financial means.
-It is when one person in the relationship uses one or more manipulative behaviors to have power and control over the other person.
-These behaviors may not be visible immediately and may gradually become more severe over time.
+It is a pattern of manipulative behaviors used to gain power and control.
+These behaviors may gradually become more severe over time.

 Dating Violence is a term used to describe abuse in a dating relationship.